LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

   0000 0110 => (6) // incorrect output
 ```

-> Note : Here, leftmost bit position is reserved for the sign of the
+> Note: Here, the leftmost bit position is reserved for the sign of the
 > value (positive or negative) and doesn't contribute towards the value of number.

- Lets undertand how XOR operation works with negative numbers.
+ Let's understand how the XOR operation works with negative numbers.
 ##### How XOR operation works with negative numbers?
 First, the XOR operation is to XOR each bit (the same is 0, the difference is 1), but you need to convert the number into a complement first.